weirdspin/quantumdice/ImplementationPlan.md

 Phase 1: Project Setup & Core Logic (The "Brain")

-    Initialize Project: Choose your framework (React with Vite is recommended for speed) and set up the project structure.
+    Initialize Project: Choose React and set up the project structure.

-    Git Repository: Create a new GitHub repository for the project.

     Game Logic Module: Create a separate, plain JavaScript file (e.g., gameLogic.js).
 Implement the core, non-UI functions here: calculatePayout, generateServerSeed, getRollResult(serverSeed, clientSeed, nonce).
 Write unit tests for these functions if you are comfortable doing so.